 How Much Do Property Managers Make?

-According to recent reports from payscale.com, the national average salary for property managers is around $38,000/year for entry level to $53,000/year for more experienced managers.
+According to recent reports from payscale.com, the national average salary for property managers is around $47,000/year for entry level to $72,000/year for more experienced managers.

 How to Become a Property Manager

-Once you’ve decided you want to get into the PM game, it’s easy.
+Once you’ve decided you want to get into the property management game, it’s easy.
 Many states require you have a real estate license, so check to see if your state is one of them.
-Like with any new industry you’re interested in, get hired on as an entry level employee for a local property management company and work your way up.
-You’ll learn the ins and outs of management and make some valuable connections, and eventually you could branch out and focus on starting a property management company of your own.
+Like with any new industry you’re interested in, get hired on as an entry-level employee for a local property management company and work your way up.
+You’ll learn the ins and outs of management and make some valuable connections, and eventually, you could branch out and focus on starting a property management company of your own.